 The pumps served Auckland until 1910 when adequate water from the Waitakere Ranges became available.
 From 1920, when the springs showed significant signs of pollution, they were used in emergency only and heavily chlorinated.
 By 1936 it was recommended the machinery be scrapped and the original boilers were removed the following year.

 The beam engine, housed in its attractive mid-Victorian brick pumphouse, is now the centre piece of Auckland’s Museum of Transport and Technology (MOTAT).
 The engine was painstakingly and excellently restored to working order over a period of four years by the MOTAT Steam Volunteer team under the direction of Ken Pointon.
 On 19 April 2008 the restoration was officially opened by the Prime Minister Helen Clark.
-It operates with steam most Thursday afternoons.
+Check the MOTAT website for operation times.

 Western Springs Pumping Station 2